Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - In his one matchup against the Lions, Everett's seven receiving yards total is 29.5 less than his over/under for Sunday's game (36.5).

-- Everett did not have a touchdown catch in that matchup against the Lions.
+- Everett did not have a touchdown catch in that outing against the Lions.

-- The Lions are giving up 256.9 passing yards per game this season, the NFL's 20th-ranked pass defense.
+- The Lions are giving up 256.9 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- The Lions have allowed 24 touchdowns through the air (1.6 per game).
-They are 20th in the league in that category.
+- The Lions have conceded 24 passing TDs this year (1.6 per game), ranking them 20th among NFL defenses.

 Recent Performances

-- In last week's outing against the Bears, Everett was targeted five times, picking up 68 yards on four receptions (averaging 17 yards per catch) while scoring one touchdown.
+- In last week's game against the Bears, Everett was targeted five times and recorded four catches for 68 yards (17 yards per catch) and scored one touchdown.

-- Everett has also added 10 grabs for 143 yards and two touchdowns during his last three games.
-He was targeted 11 times and averaged 47.7 receiving yards per game.
+- Everett has tacked on 10 grabs for 143 yards and two touchdowns over his last three games.
+He was targeted 11 times and put up 47.7 receiving yards per game.

 Everett's Seattle Teammates